udexon/ISYA/README.md

 Just like other "simple ideas" such as Linux, the World Wide Web and Bitcoin, which all have a humble beginning but have changed the world, I believe ISYA (RPN) has the potential to create another revolution.

-14. Besides the applications mentioned above, ISYA / RPN has many other implications, which we leave until next time:
+14. Besides the applications mentioned above, ISYA / RPN has many other implications, which we will leave until next time:
 - free software distributed ownership of technology (Internet services like Torrent that are operated and owned by everyone),
 - [stack machine shell (SMASH)](https://github.com/udexon/SMASH),
 - [untraceable anonymous messaging and payment transactions ](https://github.com/udexon/DatongToken).